 - It’s important that your child knows how you want each adult relative to be addressed.
 Does your child’s aunt prefer to be called Aunt Sue or simply Sue?
 Whatever your family tradition is, be sure your child feels confident in knowing how to address each adult before you attend a family gathering.

-- Update: You could also make family nomenclature cards like Counting Coconuts and One Hook Wonder.
+- You could make family nomenclature cards like Counting Coconuts.

 Demonstrate the appropriate greetings.